Greece Energy Information

 Renewable in % Electricity Production

-According to the EU Directive on renewables, the national target is to increase the share of renewables in the gross final energy consumption to 18% by 2020 (17% achieved in 2017); the share for renewable electricity is set at 40%.
-Under its draft National Energy and Climate Plan (NECP), the country targets a 31% share of renewables in gross final energy consumption in 2030.
+According to the EU Directive on renewables, the national target is to increase the share of renewables in the gross final energy consumption to 18% by 2020 (18% achieved in 2018); the share for renewable electricity is set at 40% (26% achieved in 2018).
+Under its National Energy and Climate Plan (NECP), the country targets a 35% share of renewables in gross final energy consumption in 2030, including 60% in electricity consumption, 40% in heating and cooling, and 14% in transport.

 Interactive Chart Greece Share of Renewables in Electricity Production (incl hydro)